 But there was no answer.

 She took another bite before reading further but none of the words were registering in her mind.
 They were squiggles on a page that her eyes were passing over.
-Instead, she found herself wondering who would even show up this morning.
+Instead, she wondered whether anyone would even show up.

-Over the past two years she’d often contemplated throwing in the towel.
+Over the past two years she’d often contemplated giving up.
 Her friends and family advised it and more than once, she tried to convince herself that it was in fact, God’s will.
 But, she couldn’t.
 She couldn’t leave until God released her.
-And in the swirl of emotions and feelings, ‘release’ was one of the only things absent.
+And in the swirl of emotions, ‘release’ was one of the few things absent.

 The day she’d taken the pastorate, one of the older parishioners had walked up to her and said, “This church’ll die with a woman pastor.”
 His words were smothered in contempt.
 He shook his head and walked away.
-And she was left alone with her shock.
-But she stood still, feeling utterly exposed, and continued shaking the hands of countless other church members.
-Most of them were kind enough but there were a few who glided past, obviously avoiding eye contact.
-She didn’t see many of those the following Sunday.
+And she stood there, a crack crawling up her psyche.
+But she stood still, feeling utterly exposed, and continuing to shake the hands of countless other church members.
+Most of them were kind enough but there were a few who glided past, avoiding eye contact.
+They didn’t show back up the following week.

 “How many were even there last week?” she asked aloud, struggling to remember.

 She’d done everything she knew to increase attendance.
 She’d tried to start a children’s program and then a youth program.
 But both fizzled out like bottle rockets with no powder after only a handful of meetings.
 She’d hoped that implementing small groups would help.
 It didn’t.
-Neither did a weekly prayer meeting that was solely attended by her.
+Neither did a weekly prayer meeting that had an attendance of one.

 The old man’s words echoed often in her mind, “This church’ll die with a woman pastor.”
 He seemed prophetic now.
 And yet, she knew that God had called her to this place and for this time.
 She had remained faithful to that call.
 She had spoken only what he gave her, even when the temptation to preach ‘cotton candy’ became unbearable.
 When she saw what the nearest mega-church (or what passes for a mega-church in little Presage, Louisiana) was doing or read some article online, she could feel an invisible hand pushing her.
 Pushing away?
 Pushing forward?
 Pushing back?
 She wasn’t sure.
 In those moments of desperation and directionlessness, her closet became a sanctuary – a holy place to meet with her Father.
 And he’d never led her wrong – even if she wasn’t sure where he was leading.